Table of Contents

 That’s why we offer trauma therapy as part of our outpatient addiction treatment programs.
 This specialized form of counseling can help you work through your trauma so that it doesn’t stand in the way of your sobriety.
 Alongside individual and group therapy, our trauma therapists will help you develop healthy coping mechanisms and work through your trauma in a safe and supportive environment.

-If you’re interested in learning more about our trauma therapy program, reach out to our team at 855.590.9944 us today.
+If you’re interested in learning more about our trauma therapy program, reach out to our Kentucky trauma therapists at 866.993.9718.

 What Is Trauma Therapy?